 Formal complaints must be made to the Headteacher (unless they are about the Headteacher), via the school office.
-This may be done in person, in writing (preferably on the Complaint Form attached to this policy), or by telephone.
+This may be done in person, by telephone or in writing.
+A complaint form is attached to this policy for you to use.